-We found Couchsurfing to be a great way to meet new people, get to know locals and gain some fantastic memorable experiences.
+We found Couchsurfing a great way to meet new people, get to know locals and gain fantastic, memorable experiences.
 Read my guide about Couchsurfing as a family to learn more about our experiences.

 34. Know your driving limitations

-Long road trips often cover a large distance.
-That’s part of their appeal.
+Long road trips often cover a considerable distance.
+That's part of their appeal.

 Be mindful of your limitations and how they change.
-If the weather turns bad, or you happen to feel tired – don’t push it.
-Safety comes first and the greatest risk on a long road trip is that of a road accident.
+If the weather turns bad or you feel tired - don't push it.
+Safety comes first, and a road accident is the most significant risk on a long road trip.

 35. Check your car regularly

-Modern vehicles are very good about letting you know how they’re doing.
-Keep an eye on the car and make sure it’s current on oil changes etc. If you don’t have an air pressure monitor, make sure to check your tire pressure manually at regular intervals.
+Modern vehicles are very good at letting you know how they're doing.
+Keep an eye on the car and ensure it's current on oil changes, etc. If you don't have an air pressure monitor, check your tire pressure manually regularly.

-You’re putting a lot of strain on your vehicle when road tripping.
-This usually isn’t a problem with newer vehicles but with older ones, it can be.
-Be mindful of the state of your vehicle.
+You're putting a lot of strain on your vehicle when road-tripping.
+This usually isn't a problem with newer cars, but with older ones, it can be.

 36. Mountain driving and other special conditions

-Road tripping is likely to take you through some fantastic scenery.
-It could also mean going through types of terrain that you’re not used to driving through in your daily life.
-I’m talking specifically about mountain passes.
+Road-tripping is likely to take you through some fantastic scenery.
+It could also mean going through types of terrain that you may not be used to driving through in your daily life.
+I'm talking specifically about mountain passes.

-If you’re from a flat area and don’t have experience with mountain driving, take care to refresh yourself on the basics of mountain driving.
+If you're from a flat area and don't have mountain driving experience, refresh yourself on the basics of mountain driving.
 Know how to use the lower gears of your vehicle.
-Don’t go too fast, and use pullovers to let faster drivers take over safely.
+Don't go too fast; use pullovers to let faster drivers take over safely.

 37. Watch for wildlife on the road

-This is a good rule pretty much anywhere where there’s wildlife.
-However, when road tripping you’re more likely to find yourself driving through areas where wildlife on the road could be an issue.
+This is a good rule, pretty much anywhere where there's wildlife.
+However, when road-tripping, you're more likely to drive through areas where wildlife could be an issue.

 Take special care when driving early in the morning and late in the afternoon.
-And look for signs warning you against the presence of animals.
-They’re there for a reason.
+Look for signs warning you against the presence of animals.
+They're there for a reason.